rsvp/chess/README.md

 * Exchange your opponent's defending pieces to make room for your pieces to attack.
 * Exercise patience with your pawns.
 * Failing to open the center at the right moment is a common error.
+* Failure to castle makes your king vulnerable, and prevents the rooks from protecting each other.
 * Fewer pawn islands for more life.
 * Finding the opponent's dispositions will lead to victory.
 * First restrain, next blockade, lastly destroy.